iNamik/go_lexer/README.md

 EXAMPLE
 -------

-Below is a sample word count program that users the lexer API:
+Below is a sample word count program that uses the lexer API:

 	package main